-They started 1970, trapped in obscurity.
+They started in 1970, trapped in obscurity.
 They recorded a few songs for an album that never got off the ground.
 They then disbanded, and got back together in 1976.
 This time they succeeded in releasing the album, with both the original tracks and some new ones they recorded.
-The self titled is considered a precursor to Punk Rock
+The self titled album is considered a precursor to Punk Rock.

 Oh and their music is catchy and energetic.
 Think of Jonathan Richman being a less monotonal version of Lou Reed and add a touch of romanticism.